ElessarWillomoont/Llama_Adventure_AICG/README.md

 #### Completed Sections:

 ##### Starting Point

-- Each of the four directions has a corresponding description.
+- Each of the four directions has a unique description, providing players with an immersive exploration experience.

 ##### Act II: Western Fields

-- Here, the player encounters a landmine and is killed, causing their health to drop to 0.
+- Players encounter a hidden landmine in this area.
+Triggering it results in instant death, reducing their health to 0.
+- This section serves to introduce environmental hazards and encourages players to think critically about their choices and surroundings.

+##### Act II: Southern Shelter

+- If players choose to spend the night here, they are ambushed by a gang of bandits and killed.
+- This event highlights the dangers of trusting seemingly safe locations and encourages strategic planning.